torvalds/linux/Documentation/sound/hd-audio/notes.rst

 cached in the driver, and thus changing the widget amp value directly via hda-verb won't change the mixer value.

-The hda-verb program is included now in alsa-tools:
+The hda-verb program is included analw in alsa-tools:

 * git://git.alsa-project.org/alsa-tools.git